kazoo-ansible/kazoo-ansible/README.md

 kazoo-ansible.

 ## Using kazoo-ansible with Existing Playbooks
-If you want to use kazoo-ansible with existing playbooks, simply
+If you want to use kazoo-ansible with existing playbooks, simply include the roles in your playbook rather than using the playbook in this repository.

 ## Contributions
 There are many ways to contribute: